zamm-dev/zamm/zamm/resources/tutorials/setup/dev/rust.md

 /home/amos/.asdf/shims/rust-analyzer
 ```

-then link to it in `settings.json` like so:
+then link to it in the user's `settings.json` like so:

 ```json
 {